 Threat hunting is a proactive process, not a reactive one.
 This means that threat hunters actively seek out threats that could already exist in the environment instead of waiting for alerts from a SOC team that there is an active threat in the network.
 When configured and run properly, traditional security solutions can detect and prevent most threats, but for advanced threats that can evade these systems, an active threat hunting approach is needed.

-Why is Threat Hunting Important?
+Why Is Threat Hunting Important?

-Getting Started with Threat Hunting
+Getting Started With Threat Hunting

 Actionable Threat Intelligence

 Actionable threat intelligence helps analysts know what to look for when they are conducting the hunt.
-This intelligence helps to provide information about where to look and what to look for before they can actually start hunting.
-Without this intelligence, you’re basically trying to find Waldo in a Where’s Waldo without a description of Waldo!
+This intelligence helps to provide information about where to look and what to look for before analysts can actually start hunting.
+Without this intelligence, you're basically trying to find Waldo in a Where’s Waldo picture without a description of Waldo!
 Threat intelligence should be relevant to your organization structure and industry.
 By targeting threats that your organization is likely to face, you spend less time looking for threats that are unlikely to impact you.

 Aggregated Security Data

 Having a good data set for analysts to look through is critical for finding threats to be located.
 This security data should be a cross-section of the environment to avoid bias and increase the diversity of information and sources.
 Data sources can include firewall and IDS logs, network traffic, endpoint security solutions, Active Directory/LDAP logs, DNS, VPN and switch logs, and much more.
 The more diverse and representative of the organization the data is the better, as long as it's relevant and organized.